codice/codice-test/README.md

 where `codice-test.version` is defined as a property with the latest code-test released version.

 #### junit-extensions
-Defines a set of extensions that can be used when defining JUnit test cases or Spock specifications.
+Defines a set of [extensions](docs/junit-extensions.md) that can be used when defining JUnit test cases or Spock specifications.

-Among the JUnit extensions, the [Definalizer](docs/definalizer.md) defines a JUnit test runner that supports de-finalizing Java classes.

 #### spock-extensions
 Defines a set of [extensions](docs/spock-extensions.md) that can be used when defining Spock specifications.